-The main participants of these spot markets are the oil companies which act directly on the markets via their trading services or subsidiary companies.
+The main players in these crude oil spot markets are of course the oil companies which act directly on the markets through their trading services or their subsidiaries.

-Regarding the spot markets for refined products, in general they are found in the refining sectors.
-This explains why they are so numerous.
+As for the spot markets for refined products, they are generally found around the refining areas.
+This explains why there are so many.